Icinga/icinga2/doc/2-getting-started.md

 Details on the available tables and attributes with Icinga 2 can be found in the [Livestatus Schema](#schema-livestatus) section.

-You can enable Livestatus using icinga2-enable-feature:
+You can enable Livestatus using icinga2 feature enable:

-    # icinga2-enable-feature livestatus
+    # icinga2 feature enable livestatus

 After that you will have to restart Icinga 2: